 • Fiber: the standard fiber design has a polyimide buffer, which normally will not be in contact with the sample; the quartz core provides good resistance against most solvents

 • Probe ends, connectors, and ferrules are always made of stainless steel (316) and are not very well suited to corrosive environments.
-For most corrosive environments PEEK, PTFE or Hastelloy® C276 are recommended.
+For most corrosive environments PTFE or Hastelloy® C276 are recommended.

 • Bonding, the standard heat-curing two-component epoxy used is resistant to water, inorganic acids and salts, alkalis and many aggressive organic solvents and most petrochemical products, and an extended range of organic and inorganic environments.